-The back splash is a simple slab of Calacatta Gold marble that we drove out to New Jersey to select!
+The backsplash is a simple slab of Calacatta Gold marble that we drove out to New Jersey to select!

 And then there are four windows, so very little wall space.
 In fact, we covered up one window in the now defunct dark, cramped butlers pantry.
 It just wasn’t working and wasn’t necessary either and it allowed us to have our pantry/fridge/freezer wall flanking the entrance into the dining room.

 The kitchen now opened up seems far larger but this is not a huge football field of a kitchen.
-I think the size is perfect!

-A closeup of the unusual fridge and freezer handles in polished nickel.
+Above is a closeup of the unusual fridge and freezer handles in polished nickel.
 I love these because they remind me of old silver.
 I felt they were perfect for this home which had just celebrated its 100th birthday in 2010.

 You might enjoy looking at this post which shows several shots of the kitchen in progress as the cabinets were being installed.

-One of the two original Palladian windows with more of the Calacatta Gold marble back splash; this time in a brick pattern.
+One of the two original Palladian windows with more of the Calacatta Gold marble backsplash, this time in a brick pattern.
 Please note that these are the only two overhead cabinets.
 The counters are a quartz composite.
 I often do two different materials for the perimeter counters and island counters.

-Someone had stuck an ersatz Palladian window that was way too big and not centered on anything!
+Someone had stuck an absolutely horrid ersatz Palladian window that was way too big and not centered on anything!
 It was weird and drafty and we couldn’t wait to get rid of it!